Solving Problems With Your Landlord

 If you are struggling to make rent, you may qualify for a rental assistance program.
 Call now for free counseling and discover your options.

 Disputes between tenants and landlords are by no means uncommon.
-While many can be resolved through communication between the two parties and resulting in mutual agreement about the issue, tens of thousands of court case as files each year in the U.S. by renters and the person(s) they rent from.
+While many can be resolved through communication between the two parties and resulting in mutual agreement about the issue, tens of thousands of court cases are filed each year in the U.S. by renters and the person(s) they rent from.

-When you rent the space you live in, you enter into a legal agreement with the landlord, property manager, or property owner of the dwelling.
+When you rent the space, you live in, you enter into a legal agreement with the landlord, property manager, or property owner.
 To keep it simple, we’ll use the term ‘landlord’ in this article.

 It all begins with the lease.

-As a tenant, it is imperative that you and your landlord realize the legal rights and responsibilities you are each entitled to.
+As a tenant, you and your landlord must realize the legal rights and responsibilities you are each entitled to.
 These items are stipulated in the lease, and as you and your landlord enter into a new lease together, it is imperative that you, the tenant, know exactly what terms, conditions, and provisions are contained in the lease.

-If there are things in the lease you don’t understand, ask the landlord to explain them to you until they are clear.
+If there are things in the lease you need help understanding, ask the landlord to explain them to you until they are clear.
 Ambiguity and leasing don’t mix, so read your lease from beginning to end until you fully understand the stipulations of the agreement.
 Doing so will help prevent disagreements down the road.

 Although the landlord is not required to pay for utilities, water, gas, or trash pickup, some do.
-These provisions are dictated by the landlord’s discretion and must be included in the lease.
+The landlord’s discretion dictates these provisions and must be included in the lease.